AkoIsTaken/CTLG-Extra-Lives/README.md

 ## **When you die:**

-No matter what kind of respawn you undergo, you will always drop all worn, wielded and carried items upon death.
+Unless playing at tourist or easy, you will always drop all worn, wielded and carried items upon death.
 An extra life is spent if available, and then you will be respawned; Healing your entire body, removing all negative conditions, resetting all needs to satisfied, etc. CBMs and mutations are retained, as is any mutagenic material inside you.
 There are 3 kinds of respawns you will experience:

 **Here:** You respawn right where you died.
 You gain 60 seconds of great speed, invisibility, no fall damage, waterbreathing and 30 seconds of incorporeality (immune to most things but you cannot interact with physical matter).
 You also emit waves of force for 5 seconds, continually knocking back nearby enemies.